 Our highly experienced team of new build conveyancers are experts in helping buyers get the best outcome and working to tight developer deadlines.

 Will I need a conveyancing solicitor if I am remortgaging my Milton Keynes property?

 Yes you will need a solicitor to handle the legal side of the remortgage.

 The base rate is now at 0.75% (Feb 2019).
 A good Milton Keynes remortgage solicitor will complete the conveyancing process quickly and get you into your new rate.

-Our network of solicitors are on the panel for all major lenders, so no matter whether you are switching to a fixed-rate mortgage with Santander or to a fixed-rate mortgage with Birmingham Midshires, we can help.
+A network of solicitors acting for all major lenders - so no matter whether you are switching to a fixed-rate mortgage with Santander or to a fixed-rate mortgage with Birmingham Midshires, we can help.